-We’re delighted to announce that our Fifty Word Flash Fiction Writing Competition is back!
-This year's competition is kindly sponsored by Derventio Education, who create education software solutions which are used by schools, colleges and universities across the world.
+The competition is now closed for 2026.
+This year's competition was kindly sponsored by Derventio Education, who create education software solutions which are used by schools, colleges and universities across the world.
+We received over 300 entries across five categories.
+The winners will be contacted by the end of March

-Each year we choose a different theme – one that can be broadly interpreted – and ask you to write an original story of up to 50 words.
-This year’s theme is ‘Hope’ and we hope it offers many ways for you to interpret it.
+Our fifty-word Flash Fiction Writing competition has been organised each year since the Festival’s inception.
+Each year we choose a different theme - one that can be broadly interpreted - and ask you to write an original story of up to fifty words.
+This year's theme was 'Hope'.
+Other themes have been: Voices, Love, Home, Spring, Space, Secrets, Journeys, If Only, Our World and Light.

 It’s FREE to enter - and you can enter as many times as you’d like.
 Just remember to stick to no more than 50 words!